FTC 101 Trigonometry for Natural Resource Technicians (3)

 Thirty eight hours of lecture, and forty hours of field laboratory.
 Characteristics, distribution, and uses of tree species in North America.
 Identifying plant species using common and scientific names, from leaf, twig, fruit, or bark samples.
 Habitats, species associates, and succession of plants, including some invasive species.
 Fall.

 FTC 202 Introduction to Surveying (3)

-Sixty hours of lecture and forty-five hours of field/laboratory.
-A study of the tools and techniques used to measure primary forest products and inventory natural resources, such as timber, biomass, carbon stocks, wildlife habitat, recreation use and impact, and plant diversity.
+Sixty hours of lecture and forty five hours of field/laboratory.
+A study of the tools and techniques used to measure primary forest products and inventory and/or measure natural resources, such as timber, water, biomass, carbon stocks, wildlife habitat, recreation use and impact, and plant diversity.
 Professional presentation of forest inventory data in the form of technical reports.
-Basic forest sampling methods are used and compared, and associated statistical analyses are learned and applied.
+Basic forest sampling methods are used and compared, and associated statistical methods are learned and applied.
 Fall.

 FTC 206 Forest Ecology (4)

 Fifty-one hours of lecture and fifty-six hours of laboratory and field.
 Study of interactions between forest vegetation and the environment.
 Considers how sunlight, moisture, soils and climate impact species presence, composition and growth.
 Human dimension of forest ecology, including critical thinking and evaluation of environmental issues.
 Fall.

 Twenty six hours lecture and fifty eight hours laboratory provides students with technical competence.
 Students develop study skills, handwriting skills, computer skills and communication skills including how to use library services.
 A resume and cover letter will be prepared for use in the job search process.
 Students receive training on the proper use and maintenance of forest hand tools and chainsaws.
 Students receive advanced training in the use and maintenance of chainsaws, and skidding equipment.
 First Aid and CPR/AED are covered as well as wilderness first aid.
 Prepares students for living in remote areas.
 Fall